citp/privacy-policy-historical/m/mv/mvm/mvmtwatches.com.md

 The Websites are hosted and operated in the United States and MVMT and its third party service providers and partners operate in the United States and other jurisdictions.
 If you are located outside of the United States, please be aware that any information you provide to us may be transferred to and processed in the United States and other countries.
 By using the Websites, or providing us with any information, you acknowledge and consent to this transfer, processing and storage of your information in countries where the privacy laws may be less stringent than those in the country where you reside or are a citizen.

+Consistent with its commitment to protect personal privacy, Movado Group, Inc. has entered into agreements with its subsidiaries resident in the European Economic Area (EEA) and Switzerland to ensure that adequate protection be given to personal data transferred from the EEA and Switzerland to the United States.
+These agreements are based on "standard contractual clauses" promulgated by the EU and Swiss governments.
+Copies of the non-confidential provisions of these agreements are available by contacting us at privacy@mvmt.com.
+When Movado Group transfers personal information to external third parties it obtains assurances that the information will be used consistently with this Privacy Policy.
+If the personal data from a resident of the EEA or Switzerland is transferred out of the EEA or Switzerland, then we ensure a similar degree of protection is afforded to it by implementing at least one of the following safeguards: (i) confirming that the European Commission has determined that the country provides an adequate level of protection of personal data; (ii) using specific contracts approved by the European Commission or Switzerland that give personal data the same level of production it has in the EEA or Switzerland; (iii) using providers based in the transferee countries under arrangements approved by the European Commission, such as the Privacy Shield in the United States; or (iv) putting contractual provisions in place that provide appropriate data protections.

+If you are a resident of the EEA or Switzerland, please contact us at privacy@mvmt.com if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA or Switzerland.

 Pursuant to California Civil Code Section 1798.83, residents of the State of California have the right to request from companies conducting business in California certain information regarding MVMT’s disclosure within the immediately preceding calendar year of that California resident’s personal information to third parties (and in some cases, affiliates) for their direct marketing purposes.

-If you are a California resident and you have questions about our practices with respect to sharing information with third parties and affiliates for their direct marketing purposes, please send your request to the following email address: privacy@mvmt.com or write to us at the following mailing address: MVMT Inc., Attn: Joe Spallone, 5454 Beethoven St Suite 200, Los Angeles, CA 90404.
+If you are a California resident and you have questions about our practices with respect to sharing information with third parties and affiliates for their direct marketing purposes, please send your request to the following email address: privacy@mvmt.com or write to us at the following mailing address: MVMT Inc., Attn: Joe Spallone, 5454 Beethoven St Suite 200, Los Angeles, CA 90404, with a copy to Movado Group, Inc., Attn: Legal Department, 650 From Road, Suite 375, Paramus, NJ 07652.
 You must put the statement "Your California Privacy Rights" in the subject field of your e-mail or include it in your writing if you choose to write to us at the designated mailing address.
 You must include your name, street address, city, state, and ZIP code.
 We are not responsible for notices that are not labelled or sent properly, or do not have complete information.

 If you have any questions or concerns regarding our privacy policy or practices, please feel free to contact us via email at privacy@mvmt.com.
 We can also be contacted by mail at: